lm3nitro/Projects/Metasploit/Armitage.md

 ## Analysis

 I ran Wireshark while performing the attack as well so that I could see what this attack would look like in the network traffic.
 Here we can see the source and desitination IP and port along with the information on the attack.
-It looks like the attack was able to give the adversary root privledges:
+It looks like the attack was able to give the adversary root privileges:

 ![Pasted image 20240425140600](https://github.com/lm3nitro/Projects/assets/55665256/79f8bcf9-7ac4-4d51-923f-d475bc6deb2f)